afrikatoliek/afrikatoliek.github.io/_posts/2014-12-07-drummer-boy.md

 <span class="letter">Dear Drummer</span>

-A friend of mine organized a concert for his music students, and these were the songs we played:
+A friend of mine organized a concert for his guitar students.
+It was great fun and the crowd (friends and family) also had a good time.
+The ability of the students was very impressive!

+These were the songs we played:

 1. Forever in Blue Jeans
 1. Eye of the Tiger